- Investors should consider the amount of time, energy, and effort they want to devote to managing their investment portfolio.

 - Unlike mutual funds or ETFs, SMAs can be customized: You can pick a limited number of investments to exclude.

+Investment strategy has never been a one-size-fits-all process.
 When it comes to investing and retirement planning, the strategic use of separately managed accounts (SMAs) is one personalization strategy that some savvy investors are employing to meet their financial needs.

 Unlike mutual funds and exchanged-traded funds (ETF), SMAs are portfolios of individual securities that investors own directly as a complement to their overall portfolios.
 Like mutual funds and many ETFs, they're managed by professional asset managers who focus on specific asset classes, such as stocks or bonds.